oughtinc/primer/chapters/action-selection/one-shot-action-selection.md

 ### **Choosing the right action**

-We'll treat action choice as a classification task, and print out the probability of each action:
+We’ll treat action choice as a classification task, and print out the probability of each action:

 {% code title="answer_by_dispatch/classify.py" %}
 ```python